 Rights retention: essential information

-Many UK research intensive universities have already done this and Midlands Innovation issued a statement on this topic in early 2024.
-Please see our short presentation to introduce the approach.
+Rights retention is an increasingly common institutional approach and Midlands Innovation issued a statement on this topic in early 2024.
+Our short presentation provides an introduction.

 • Research staff, their co-authors, and the University retain sufficient rights in research outputs to use them in their day-to-day business and share them openly.